Prex-san/landing-page/README.md

 * Usage of images in webpages as background and attachments.
 * JS local storage.
 * Website layouts and animations.
+* Use JavaScript onmouseover and onmouseleave events to call hover functions that change the image onhover.
 * Hover effects.
 * Dev Tools.